DominiqueMakowski/CV/PROFILE.md

 - **Level:** Lab members (PhD students, research assistants and dissertation students in the Reality Bending Lab)
 - **Status:** In preparation as of 21 September 2026; not yet delivered.
 - **Details:**
-  - Subtitled "Letting AI write and run your code".
-On using coding agents for research work: what an agent is and how it differs from autocomplete or a chat assistant, GitHub as the prerequisite that makes agent-written changes reviewable and reversible, working directories and projects, `AGENTS.md` as the way to give an agent standing instructions about a repository, the agentic workflow cycle, and the one-task-one-session discipline.
+  - Subtitled "Coding with an AI agent in the loop".
+On using coding agents for research work without handing over understanding of the code: what an agent is and how it differs from autocomplete or a chat assistant, GitHub as the prerequisite that makes agent-written changes reviewable and reversible, working directories and projects, `AGENTS.md` (and supporting markdown files) as the way to give an agent standing instructions about a repository, the agentic workflow cycle, and the one-task-one-session discipline.
+  - Emphasises verification and learning over "vibe coding": small changes one at a time, agents' confident mistakes and hard-to-read code, the rule that you don't know code does what the agent claims until you understand how it works, and using the agent as a tutor (attempt first, then ask for a review that explains rather than rewrites).
   - Surveys the landscape (terminal agents, IDE-based agents, in-editor assistants) and works hands-on in Claude Code.
-  - Deck: https://dominiquemakowski.github.io/teaching/AgenticProgramming/.
-Slidev source in the `DominiqueMakowski/teaching` repository (https://github.com/DominiqueMakowski/teaching) under `AgenticProgramming/`; working copy at `C:\Users\domma\Dropbox\ENSEIGNEMENT\teaching\AgenticProgramming`.
+  - Deck: https://dominiquemakowski.github.io/teaching/AgenticCoding/.
+Slidev source in the `DominiqueMakowski/teaching` repository (https://github.com/DominiqueMakowski/teaching) under `AgenticCoding/`; working copy at `C:\Users\domma\Dropbox\ENSEIGNEMENT\teaching\AgenticCoding`.
+(Renamed from "Agentic Programming" / `AgenticProgramming/` on 23 September 2026.)
   - Listed on the CV under Teaching, in the Open Science and Research Tools group of `cv/content/teaching-areas.yml`.

 ### Neuroscience